kiernbr/random-password-generator-/README.md

 planned updates:
-user interface for a more stream line expirence proper password manager settings and more...
+user interface for a more stream line expirence, proper password manager, settings, and more...

 if you have any feedback or suggestions let me know so I can make this the best program ever